Al Akins: Professional career

+Although drafted by the Cleveland Rams in the sixth round of the 1944 NFL draft, by the time Akins returned from military duty in the Pacific, the team had pulled up stakes and moved to Los Angeles.
+Akins instead opted to play in 1946 with the new Cleveland franchise that was part of the rival All-America Football Conference (AAFC), the Browns.

-After returning from service in the Pacific in 1946, Akins signed to play for the Cleveland Browns, a team in the new All-America Football Conference (AAFC).
-He scored his only touchdown of the season on a 50-yard run in a game against the Buffalo Bisons.
+Akins scored his only touchdown of the season on a 50-yard run in a game against the Buffalo Bisons.
 Cleveland defeated the AAFC's New York Yankees to win the league title that year.
-Akins, however, did not play in the title game because of an injury.
-He suffered a separated shoulder in a game against the Miami Seahawks.
+Akins did not play in the title game because of an injury, however, having suffered a separated shoulder in a game against the Miami Seahawks.

-Akins played in 1947 for the AAFC's Brooklyn Dodgers.
-He played for the Buffalo Bills in 1948 when they faced the Browns in the AAFC championship game.
-Akins sat out because of an injury, and the Browns won the game.
+Akins played a full season in 1947 for the AAFC's Brooklyn Dodgers, seeing action in 13 games with 3 starts and scoring one touchdown.
+He started the 1948 season with the Dodgers but was shipped to the Buffalo Bills after having played just three games.
+He saw action in just one game for the Bills, getting the start, but was again injured and missed the rest of the season — including the 1948 AAFC Championship Game, which the Bills lost to the Browns.

+As the 1949 season approached, Akins remained on the Bills training camp roster but he was cut by the team ahead of the season, ending his professional football playing career.

 Coaching career

-Akins took a job as an assistant coach at Lewis & Clark College in Portland, Oregon.
+Akins took a job as an assistant football coach at Lewis & Clark College in Portland, Oregon.
 He resigned in 1954 to seek a head coaching job, and got the top spot the following year at Southern Oregon University in Ashland, Oregon.
 He stayed in that job for 15 seasons until 1969.
 His teams' combined record was 71–62–3 during that span.
 He is first all-time among coaches at Southern Oregon in total wins and fifth in career winning percentage (.533).